Dangerously in Love Tour

-The Dangerously in Love Tour was the debut concert tour by American recording artist Beyoncé.
+The Dangerously in Love Tour was the debut concert tour by American singer Beyoncé.
 Although the tour was intended to showcase songs from her debut solo album, Dangerously in Love, (2003) the set list also contained a special segment dedicated to Beyoncé's girl group Destiny's Child and featured songs from her 2003 film The Fighting Temptations.
-The stage was simple and featured a large LED screen in the back that displayed video images of Beyoncé and her dancers, as well as some images from her music videos and some prerecorded images.
-The tour was reviewed negatively by Dave Simpson of The Guardian who graded it with two stars out of five.
-The Dangerously in Love Tour only reached Europe and Beyoncé's performance, at the Wembley Arena in London, was filmed and later released on the CD/DVD Live at Wembley (2004).
+The stage was simple and featured a large LED screen at the back that displayed video of Beyoncé and her dancers, as well as images from her music videos and prerecorded footage.
+The Dangerously in Love Tour only reached Europe, primarily the United Kingdom.
+Beyoncé's performance at the Wembley Arena in London was filmed and later released on the video album Live at Wembley (2004).

 Background and development

 The Dangerously In Love Tour was the debut solo concert tour by American recording artist Beyoncé.
 The tour was intended to showcase songs from Beyoncé's debut solo album, Dangerously in Love released in 2003.
 However, the set list also contained a special segment of her show dedicated to her girl group Destiny's Child and songs from Beyoncé's 2003 film The Fighting Temptations ("Fever" and "Summertime").
 The stage was simple and featured a large LED screen in the back that moved up and down throughout the entire show and displayed video images of Beyoncé and her dancers, as well as some images from her music videos and some prerecorded images with special effects.
-The show also featured a small staircase and platforms on both side of the stairs for her band.
+The show also featured a small staircase and platforms on both sides of the stairs for her band.
 Beyoncé later toured alongside Missy Elliott and Alicia Keys as ensemble for the Verizon Ladies First Tour (2004) in North America.

-Synopsis and reception
+Reception

 Dave Simpson of The Guardian described the opening of the show during his review: "Some while after Beyoncé is due on stage, a voice announces that the support act won't be appearing and that Beyoncé will be with us 'in a moment'.
-Like everything else – hits, boots, hair and sponsorship deals – moments are very big in Beyoncé world.
+Like everything else – hits, boots, hair, and sponsorship deals – moments are very big in Beyoncé's world.
 An age later, cheers erupt for the raising of a curtain which revealed, er, a roadie fiddling with a drum kit.
 An hour later, the piped music is getting gradually louder to drown boos and the cries of small children whose parents are moaning it's getting past their bedtime."
 The show opens with "Baby Boy" which Beyoncé sang while being lowered onto the stage upside down.
 A highlight for many fans was her performance of "Dangerously in Love 2".
 During the tour, a special 8-minutes rendition of the song was performed.